bclarke98/OSRSWikiScraper/README.md

 # Command Line Parameters

 ```
-- -h        &nbsp;&nbsp;&nbsp;prints parameters to console
+-h        prints parameters to console
-- -s        &nbsp;&nbsp;&nbsp;runs flask server on local computer to handle GET requests
+-s        runs flask server on local computer to handle GET requests
-- -i        &nbsp;&nbsp;&nbsp;specify local ip to run the server on (default 0.0.0.0)
+-i        specify local ip to run the server on (default 0.0.0.0)
-- -p        &nbsp;&nbsp;&nbsp;specify port to run the server on (default 8000)
+-p        specify port to run the server on (default 8000)
-- -n        &nbsp;&nbsp;&nbsp;specify npc name to search for (does not run flask server, saves CSV with output)
+-n        specify npc name to search for (does not run flask server, saves CSV with output)
-- -o        &nbsp;&nbsp;&nbsp;specify file output path (default NPC_NAME.csv)
+-o        specify file output path (default NPC_NAME.csv)
-- -w        &nbsp;&nbsp;&nbsp;add this parameter if running from a Windows machine
+-w        add this parameter if running from a Windows machine
-- -c        &nbsp;&nbsp;&nbsp;if included, CSV output will not contain image icon URLs
+-c        if included, CSV output will not contain image icon URLs
 ```

 # Known Issues: